-- Thousands of hard drives will never perform perfectly at the same time. - You are sharing storage with many other users. - You are also sharing storage across multiple HPC systems. - You are also sharing storage with remote transfers, tape archives, and other data management tasks. - Compute nodes belong exclusively to you during a job allocation, but the storage system does not. - Performance variance is normal.
+- Thousands of hard drives will never perform perfectly at the same time. - You are sharing storage with many other users across multiple HPC systems. - You are also sharing storage with remote transfers, tape archives, and other data management tasks. - Compute nodes belong exclusively to you during a job allocation, but the storage system does not. - Performance variance is normal.